Applied-Machine-Learning-Lab/M2DNA/README.md

 ## 4. Offline Visual Representation Learning

 According to the M2DNA methodology, the visual encoder is first trained offline with the CGRclust implementation.
 Clone the [CGRclust repository](https://github.com/fatemehalipour/CGRclust) and place the target FASTA file in its `data/` directory.
 This stage learns global topological features from weakly and strongly augmented FCGR representations using Twin Contrastive Learning.

-The FCGR input is generated from non-overlapping k-mers.
-For the default setting, use `k=6` and heterogeneous mutation augmentations with weak and strong mutation rates of `1e-4` and `1e-2`, respectively.